JervenBolleman/wikibase-sparql-examples/README.md

-# SPARQL examples extracted from wikibase/wikidata
+# SPARQL examples extracted from Wikibase/Wikidata

-These are SPARQL queries extracted from wikibases: such as wikidata.
+These are SPARQL queries extracted from Wikibase instances such as Wikidata.

-Many queries have been fixed automatically if they are not SPARQL 1.1.
+Many queries have been fixed automatically to become SPARQL 1.1 compliant.
-However many still need to be fixed.
+However, many still need to be fixed.

 Code used to do the crawling and fixing is in [sparql-examples-utils](https://github.com/sib-swiss/sparql-examples-utils/).

 Contributions are very welcome!

-# Queries are indetified by their MD5
+# Queries are identified by their MD5 hash

-At this moment you can see them [in turtle](https://github.com/JervenBolleman/wikibase-sparql-examples/tree/main/examples/wikidata)
+At this moment you can see them [in turtle](https://github.com/JervenBolleman/wikibase-sparql-examples/tree/main/examples/wikidata).